ArminZ/ANR_Scoring_And_Visualisation/README.md

 During 2016 the user interface was entirely renewed and improved, bugs fixed, unused and outdated code removed.
 The most important new functionality was the Route Generator, allowing parcour generation from Google Earth kml files.
 Also some documentation was provided, including the important subjects of map conversion/map import, and parcour creation/import.

-#### version 2.1.0 (August 2019)
+#### version 2.2.0 ( expected in August 2021)

-* Bug fix for penalty calculation on SP/FP
-* various default values implemented in user settings
+* moved various hard-coded values used for penalty calculation to user settings
-* Implemented configurable cap for maximum penalty (default=0, no cap)
-* various line widths and colors customizable
+* fix for GAC file with invalid date (as provided by FFA SkyTraq and others)
+* fix for GAC file with missing speed and heading value (as provided by FFA SkyTraq)
-* custom map scale implemented
+* implemented rounded corners for parcours
-* Results: crossing points of flight path with prohibited zone borders, SP, FP are marked with a small circle
-* Introduced concept of Parcour type (parcour basd on prohibited zones, parcour as a closed channel)

 ---